Accurate Baselines are Important

 - The need for a more controlled and profitable planning processes

-However, none of these needs resonate with CPG sales and marketing professionals as much as having confidence in their baselines.
+However, the frustration that resonates with CPG sales and marketing professionals the most… lacking confidence in their baselines.

-What baseline volume?
-It’s the volume the consumer purchases in the absence of a promotion.
-Those loyal brand and product consumers who buy the same items week in and week out whether it’s on promotion or not.
+Base volume refers to the volume purchased in the absence of a promotion.
+Think of base volume as the loyal brand and product shoppers who buy the same items week in and week out whether it’s on sale or not.

-Base volume should provide you with the best understanding of the underlying health and trends of your brands.
+Base volume should provide CPGs with the best understanding of the underlying health and trends of your brands.

 The Need for Change